shipcod3/mazda_getInfo/README.md

 - Wait for like seconds and check your infotainment system

 # TODO
-- Planning to compile some plug and play usb to RCE for other cars soon
+- Planning to compile some plug and play usb to code execution for other cars soon